kGeee/airflow/airflow/providers/starburst/README.md

 ## Running the tests via Breeze

- *When running trino integration tests you must first add the Host for trino*
-- Add the host in the `~/airflow/files/airflow-breeze-config/init.sh`

 Airflow uses pytests to ensure that the provider will work correctly with Airflow.
 Tests module can be found at `~/airflow/tests/providers/starburst/`